Hot sauce: Remedies

 Capsaicinoids are the chemicals responsible for the "hot" taste of chili peppers.
-They are fat soluble and therefore water will be of no assistance when countering the burn.
+They are fat-soluble and therefore water will be of no assistance when countering the burn.
 The most effective way to relieve the burning sensation is with dairy products, such as milk and yogurt.
 A protein called casein occurs in dairy products which binds to the capsaicin, effectively making it less available to "burn" the mouth, and the milk fat helps keep it in suspension.
-Rice is also useful for mitigating the impact, especially when it is included with a mouthful of the hot food.
+Rice is also useful for mitigating the effect, especially when it is included with a mouthful of the hot food.
 These foods are typically included in the cuisine of cultures that specialise in the use of chilis.
 Mechanical stimulation of the mouth by chewing food will also partially mask the pain sensation.